domantasjurkus/peek/opencv/README.md

 `30 Jul`
 Updated `find_and_align` to warp the query coaster to be aligned with the control coaster.
 Current approach assumes that the angle is no bigger than a few degrees, otherwise the detected coasted may be flipped.

+Initial comparison using Canny edge detection picks up a lot of noise that is not actual 'damage' to the product.
+Will need to adjust the thresholds or consider another method of comparison